What Is Known About Sarcopenia

 - Pure Encapsulations BCAA's (branched chain amino acids) includes leucine.
 Leucine is the most potent stimulator of protein synthesis.
 Take 2-6 capsules daily with meals.

-- Whey protein powder is now available from grass-fed cows, richer in some of the vital nutrients dairy can contain.
-Whey protein powder has been shown to enhance the muscle-building effects of exercise, particularly resistance exercise.
+- Whey and beef protein powder have both been shown to enhance the muscle-building effects of exercise, particularly resistance exercise.
 Take 1-1/2 scoops to substitute for one of your mealtime servings of protein.

 Incorporate physical activity in every day's activities.
 Get up from your computer desk every 45 minutes and walk around.
 Make two trips if you left two things upstairs!
 And, as you've no doubt heard before: arrive early at your destination so you can park your car far from the front door!